How to perform Postgres schema changes in production with zero downtime

 There’s always the possibility that downtime is acceptable for your application and business.
 Maybe your audience is only around during business hours or you have regular planned maintenance every month.
 In which case, you can take more of a “big bang” approach.
 Multi-step process or intimately integrated ORMs simply aren’t necessary to avoid downtime, giving you more time to get creative with your maintenance window page.

-When you start seriously considering more destructive changes to your schema, thrid party tooling becomes more of a necessity to keep track of the changes, version them and perform the migrations.
+When you start seriously considering more destructive changes to your schema, third party tooling becomes more of a necessity to keep track of the changes, version them and perform the migrations.
 Since this problem has been around for a while, there are a variety of tools.
 We won't go into details for each one, but some solutions have been around for nearly two decades and others have popped up in the last few years.

 Tools for schema migrations